-- Live data and predictive analysis: This comes later in your data-driven journey but is well worth mentioning:
+- Live data and predictive analysis: This come later in your data-driven journey but is well worth mentioning:

 For example, it can give commuters a heads-up on how crowded the next couple of buses are.
 Thus, it can help people keep their physical distance during a pandemic.
 Conversely, a girl traveling alone late at night might feel uncomfortable boarding an empty vehicle.
 It can also do good when optimizing passenger flow during rush hour.